 Looking for a volunteer to fill position of

-The Canadian Volunteer Fire Services Association requires a Provincial Director for the Province of Saskatchewan.
-We are looking for an energetic individual to fill the position of provincial Director with a good background in the ability to act as liaison with the volunteer fire department service providers throughout the Province of Saskatchewan.
-The individual would be from the volunteer fire services and could be a firefighter or an officer. (volunteer or paid on call volunteer)
+The Canadian Volunteer Fire Services Association requires a National First Nations Director for the CVFSA National Board.
+We are looking for an energetic individual to fill the position of Board Member & Director with a good background in the ability to act as liaison with the Assembly of First Nations.
+The individual would be from the Aboriginal volunteer fire services and could be an Aboriginal firefighter or an officer. (volunteer or paid on call volunteer)

 We are looking for a team player who will respect and will support the Board’s actions through one voice once the Board has made its decision on various directions or concerns.
-The Provincial Director should be willing to actively participate in a respectful and engaged manner.
-Such actives will include participation in the CVFSA-BMO Master Card program and the programs of our partners.
-The individual should be prepared to assist in the distribution of the Association’s annual Challenge Coins in support of the Association’s commitments and assist municipal units interested in the “CVFSA-Municipal Long Service Award” medal program.
+The National First Nations Director should be willing to actively participate in a respectful and engaged manner.
+The individual should be prepared to assist in the distribution of the Association’s annual Challenge Coins in support of the Association’s commitments and assist First Nation Communities interested in the “CVFSA-Municipal Long Service Award” medal program.

-Meetings – CVFSA Board meetings are normally held in the spring and the fall.
+Meetings – CVFSA Board meetings are normally held in March / April and September / October.
 Each director is required to be in attendance at the annual meeting each September, in person and possibility an associated Director’s meeting.
-Directors participate in monthly teleconference or Zoom meetings.
+Directors participate in regular teleconference and Zoom conference calls monthly.

 The successful candidate will be required to consent to a background check.

 All appointments are made for a term of two years with year one being as a probation period.
 Current directors can at the end of two years reapply for an additional two years.
 This can be repeated till a total of six years are reached at which time the director must vacant the position unless that director has started a position within the executive.